Canada eTA Policy

 - Vatican City (Holy See)

-Applicants from the following nationalities must have held a Canadian visitor visa in the last 10 years OR currently hold a valid U.S. non-immigrant visa (valid on the day of application).
+Applicants from the following nationalities must have held a Canadian visitor visa in the last 10 years OR currently hold a valid U.S. non-immigrant visa (valid on the day of application) to apply for a Canadian eTA.

 - Antigua and Barbuda